SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The GJB cafeteria has like 3 power sockets.
 I'd recommend this only as a last resort, and not for a long duration either.
 It's usually deserted on Saturdays and Sundays, and you can enter and turn on the lights yourself.

 What I find to be the best place is the 13th floor of B block (heavy bias tbh).
-Debating in the indoors section usually isn't feasible because
+Debating in the indoors section usually isn't feasible because there are people you'll disturb, or it's locked.
+There are 3 sections

 cafe down the alley (talk about Mukhtalif)